Carlo's Bake Shop: History

 In January 2012, as a result of the attention brought to the city of Hoboken by the shop and the TV series, the Hudson Reporter named Buddy Valastro Jr. as an honorable mention in its list of Hudson County's 50 most influential people.

 On March 20, 2014, Carlo's opened a location in Morristown, New Jersey. and on March 31, one in The Venetian Resort Hotel Casino in Las Vegas, the company's first on the West Coast.

 On December 5, 2015, Carlo's Bakery opened a location at The Florida Mall in Orlando, Florida.

 On November 10, 2016, Carlo's opened a kiosk in Willowbrook Mall, in Wayne, New Jersey.
 Other New Jersey locations include Marlton and Westfield.
 A month later on December 8, Carlo's opened a location in São Paulo, the company's first bakery outside the United States.
 Managed by Rick Zavala, the winner of the RecordTV reality television competition series Batalha dos Confeiteiros.

 On August 1, 2018, the Red Bank, New Jersey store closed after the lease expired.
 A spokesperson for the company announced that the company sought to create a different kind of dining experience similar to the location in Texas, for which the Red Bank location was not appropriate.
 The other five Carlo's Bakery locations in New Jersey remained open.

+In January 2019, a spokesperson for Carlo's Bakery confirmed that the Morristown and Ridgewood locations closed in recent weeks.